• Skip to primary navigation

 Ingredients

-• 2 oz block sharp cheddar cheese cut into 8 cubes
+• 2 ounces sharp cheddar cheese cut into 8 cubes

-• 4 oz cream cheese cut into 8 cubes
+• 4 ounces cream cheese cut into 8 cubes

 Instructions

-• Start smoker and set it to 350 degrees F. We used Kingsford Signature Wood Pellets which is a blend of hickory, oak and cherry.
+• Start smoker and set it to 350 degrees Fahrenheit.

 • Shape into 8 meatballs.

-• Flatten each meatball and place a cube of cream cheese, cube of cheese and a slice of jalapeno in the middle.
-Then form the meatball again.
+• Flatten each meatball and place a cube of cream cheese, cubed cheddar cheese and a slice of jalapeño in the center.
+Reform into a ball.

-• Place on smoker preheated to 350 degrees F for 20 minutes.
+• Place on preheated smoker for 20 minutes or until cooked through.

 Nutrition Information